-The times when you would have to work hardest were often the holidays when everyone else was having the day off, because usually then, Christmas, for example, the family for which you worked would be having a big party or dinner and you would have to work to get it all ready.
+The times when you would have to work hardest were often the holidays when everyone else had the day off because usually, Christmas, for example, the family for which you worked would be hosting a party or dinner and you would have to work to get everything ready.
 That is one reason why Boxing Day, the day after Christmas, is a traditional day for giving presents—boxes—to the servants, hence the name.

 If a servant became sick, you had no job security.
 You could be turned out by the employer who could be annoyed by the fact that you aren’t available to do the job.

 If you lived in, you tended to be remote from your own family and friends.
-Often you would be living in an alien class environment, and employers didn’t want close contacts between the servants and the family.
-They certainly didn’t want the servant’s family trooping in.
-And they didn’t really want the servants going off to spend time with their family.
+Often you would be living in an alien class environment, and employers didn’t want close contact between the servants and the family—they certainly didn’t want the servant’s family trooping in, nor did they want the servants going off to spend time with their family.

 Many of them insisted on “no followers,” by which they meant boyfriends.
 Of course, it would be difficult to prevent an entire category of the population from having boyfriends, especially teenage girls.
 That encouraged deceit.
 The girls looked for ways to have some contact with boys, and that would make the employer feel that the servants were untrustworthy, and they’d say, “It is so hard to get good servants.”